 If a nursing home, or the staff, fails to comply with these legal rights, they could be subject to civil or criminal consequences, depending on the severity of the action.
-Usually, in cases of nursing home neglect, the organization will receive civil penalties such as fines, removal of management or denial of Medicaid payments.
-Perpetrators of elder abuse, on the other hand, could receive up to seven years in prison for their crimes.
+Our Cleveland OH nursing home abuse lawyer shares that usually, in cases of nursing home neglect, the organization will receive civil penalties such as fines, removal of management, or denial of Medicaid payments.
+On the other hand, perpetrators of elder abuse could receive up to seven years in prison for their crimes.

 Contact a Cleveland, OH Nursing Home Abuse Lawyer

-In many cases, nursing home abuse and negligence continues because the victims are too afraid to report the crimes.
+In many cases, nursing home abuse and negligence continue because the victims are too afraid to report the crimes.
 If you observe any potential signs of abuse or neglect, immediately intervene and speak to the nursing home manager or other high-level employees.
-Then reach out to a nursing home abuse lawyer Cleveland, OH families trust who can help ensure your loved one is receiving the care they deserve.
+Then reach out to a nursing home abuse lawyer Cleveland, OH families trust who can help ensure your loved one receives the care they deserve.
 Call Mishkind Kulwicki Law Co., L.P.A. today.

 What to Do If You Suspect Nursing Home Abuse or Neglect